 My emerging tutoring passion is assisting ESL college students with their coursework.
 Most of them must also hold full-time jobs to support themselves and often their families as well.
 Many require online courses to get college educations.
 They could not earn a college degree any other way.
 Do textbook publishing companies realize how much cultural bias is written into their online ancillary (supplemental) materials?
 Do teachers of online college courses realize how hopeless these students feel about merely passing a class when their grades depend on online multiple-choice exams consisting of 60 items to be completed in 60 minutes (60 in 60), for example?
 This may be a subtle form of cultural bias, but bias it is.
 Frankly, as a native speaker of American English with a master’s degree in journalism from University of Wisconsin—Madison, I’m not sure I could pass a 60 in 60 exam.
 I would like to challenge the instructors who teach these online courses and college administrators... read more

 I am writing this both as a warning to fellow tutors and as an excellent case study of what NOT to do in a business.
 I do not know if it is just the Barnes and Nobles in West Bloomfield, MI or if this affects more stores nationwide.
 Today, when I went there, I was shocked to see a new sign at the cafe: "Starting November 11th, we will no longer be allowing tutoring nor game playing in the cafe" (or something very similar).
 So, be forewarned that B&N may no longer be friendly to tutors anymore (a shame since that location in particular was one of my more popular tutoring locations).
 Now, as for the case study in business/marketing, this new policy makes no sense.
 In the evenings (when I am there), about a third of the cafe tables are being used by tutors/group studying and another third by card/rummy players.
 Most of these tables have plates or drinks on them, showing that these people did indeed buy from the cafe.
-This B&N even reserves tables for the game players, and... read more
+This B&N even reserves tables for the... read more

 I have hundreds of tools that can be used to simplify and amplify your business management knowledge and skills.
 Not just a tutor, but a coach and trainer with over twenty years experience training and mentoring.
 Marketing and Strategic Management Tools: - PEST Analysis - SWOT Analysis - Value Chain Analysis - Porter's Five Competitive Forces - Competitive Advantage ... and many more